eggsy/website/README.md

-> **I am rewriting my website in TailwindCSS on another branch!
-Check out the [tailwind](https://github.com/eggsy/eggsy-website/tree/tailwind) branch to see the progress and [here](https://new.eggsy.xyz) to see what I've done so far!
-I'll merge that branch with this one when I'm done with it.**
+> This version of my website is outdated and will no longer be supported.
+If you are here to check the source or to find what you need, you can search through the files.
+If you are here to see what it used to look like, you can take a look at [old.eggsy.xyz](https://old.eggsy.xyz/) and compare it with the [new one](https://eggsy.xyz).

 ## EGGSY's Personal Website